The Yamabe equation on manifolds of bounded geometry: Solution of the Euler-Lagrange equation

 \section{Solution of the Euler-Lagrange equation}

 The main aim of this section is to prove Theorem \ref{Yam}.
 For that, we start by considering the weighted subcritical problem.
-Firstly, we will prove the existence of solutions of this weighted subcritical problem, see Lemma \ref{weisub}.
+Firstly, we will prove the existence of solutions of this weighted subcritical problem, i.e. solutions to the corresponding Euler-Lagrange equation, see Lemma \ref{weisub}.
 Then, the convergence of these solutions will be achieved in two steps: At first, we fix the weight $\rho^\alpha$ and let the subcritical exponent ($p<p_{crit}$) converge to the critical one, cf. Lemma \ref{conv}.
-Secondly, in Lemma \ref{Qinfmass} we let $\alpha\to 0$, i.e. we establish the convergence to the unweighted critical problem.
+Secondly, in Lemma \ref{Qinfmass} we let $\alpha\to 0$, i.e. we establish the convergence to the unweighted critical problem. \\